 We’re currently navigating an uncharted landscape.
-As a property manager, you’re used to expecting the unexpected.
 You take the midnight call from a tenant when a pipe bursts, delegate the make-ready process after an unanticipated move-out, and replace torn window screens on a moment’s notice.
 Simply put, being a jack-of-all-trades is part of the job description.
 However, when something unsettling and difficult to define like the COVID-19 situation arises, deciding which steps to take to safeguard the health and well-being of your employees and tenants can be overwhelming.
 It can be equally challenging to identify trustworthy resources that support your ability to operate after experiencing an unprecedented shift in the way you work.
 As the current situation continues to evolve by the hour, and direction differs based on where you live and what you do, it’s crucial to stay calm and informed.

 Resources from Industry Leaders

 While the National Centers for Disease Control and Prevention (CDC) should be referred to for the latest pertinent COVID-19 updates, industry leaders like the Institute of Real Estate Management (IREM), the Manufactured Housing Institute (MHI), and the National Apartment Association (NAA) have compiled robust sets of tools and resources specific to the property management sector to assist you in getting through this time of uncertainty.

 Guidance for New Remote Workers